Earn Your Master’s in Psychology Online from Pepperdine University

 months to complete

 Pepperdine’s MA in Psychology empowers you for personal growth and meaningful service.
-Pursue your passion in the field of psychology, change lives as a leader in your industry, or set yourself towards earning a doctoral degree in Clincial Psychology (PsyD).
+Pursue your passion in the field of psychology, change lives as a leader in your industry, or set yourself toward earning a doctoral degree in clinical psychology (PsyD).
 No GRE required.

 OnlinePsychology@Pepperdine seeks students who are committed to cultivating a deep understanding of human behavior while advancing their capability to serve those in need.
 We accept applications on a rolling basis and offer you the option to start earning your psychology degree at various times throughout the year.

-Financial aid opportunities are available for Pepperdine University Graduate School of Education and Psychology (GSEP) students.
-Students may utilize military education benefits, employer tuition assistance, federal student loans, private loans, or scholarships to assist with program expenses.
-To gain a better understanding of the total cost of your degree, Pepperdine offers a calculator tool to approximate the cost of tuition.
+Financial aid opportunities are available for Pepperdine University Graduate School of Education and Psychology students.
+Students may utilize employer tuition assistance, federal student loans, private loans, or scholarships to assist with program expenses.

 Our online master’s in psychology curriculum teaches you core psychological concepts and introduces you to the theories clinical practitioners apply in real-world situations.
 As a student, you will explore mental and emotional disorders, conduct research, and evaluate methods as you learn how psychological principles can be used to assess personality and intelligence.

-The curriculum is designed to address a wide range of practical and clinically oriented subject materials brought to life within the virtual classroom platform.
+The curriculum is designed to address a wide range of practical and clinically oriented subject materials.
 You will have the opportunity to select multiple electives, allowing you to customize your plan of study to focus on the topics and areas that most interest you.

 Online Program Courses

 Pepperdine’s online content and course work reflect the academic complexity and reputation of the on-campus option.
-Courses will introduce you to a range of psychotherapy techniques while providing insight into topics such as multicultural counseling and career development.
+Courses will introduce you to a range of psychotherapy techniques while providing insight into a broad spectrum of topics.

 Foundation courses are offered as part of the master’s program and may be waived if you have earned a B or better in classes covering the required course work within the past seven years.

-The faculty at the Graduate School of Education and Psychology are active clinicians and experts in their disciplines who are dedicated to helping you grow as you pursue your career in psychology.
+GSEP faculty are active clinicians and experts in their disciplines who arededicated to helping you grow as you pursue your degree.
 The purpose-driven practitioners and professors you’ll collaborate with work in all segments of the psychology landscape and have a deep passion for inspiring future leaders.

 The job market is diverse and includes both independent and team-oriented career options.